jonimoreira/specs/2_5_0/docs/source/ontology.rst

 --
 Reference Model

-A specific implementation of components to provide structural integrity for a domain concept.
+A specific implementation of components (CCMs) to provide structural integrity for a domain concept.
 Some are mandatory in CCDs and some are optional.

 CCM
 ---
 Core Concept Model

-A set of composable concept models contained in a reference model.
+A composable model contained in a reference model.
+A CCM represents a specific core type of component that further contains elements with base datatypes and/or other CCMs to define its structure.

 CCD